exceljake/frontend/banking-app/README.md

 ### showhistory will display a table showing all the transactions of EACH user --- done

+Priority for today (05/15/22)
-# Refactor total balance to fit showHistory - (pending)
+# Refactor total balance to fit showHistory - (done)

- console.log(incomesExpensesArray[i].amount += sum); = returns a value of 0 0

- - current progress: been able to show amounts that has type deposit

- - blockers is i cant add them

-# create an array to push both incomes and expenses to serve as an admin history list -- (pending)
+- attach code of totalBalance to showHistory
+- what happened was the outcome of showhistory was just the result of totalIncomes + total expense
+- i realized i had to make another function to separate showHistory and totalBalanceTransactionHistory.

+# Create function totalBalanceTransactionHistory - done

+### will show final balance of transaction history by subtracting total income and total expense

+- take params user, mobile
+- find mobile
+- if existing, will access incomes array, get the total sum
+- will acess expenses array, get total difference
+- will subtract total income from total expenses
+- return

 # Budget App

-### change addExpense code to balance can be negative
+### change addExpense code to balance can be negative -- done
-### add a deleteExpense method
+### add a deleteExpense method and deleteIncome --- done

-# Transfer error handling

-### sender does not exist, return undefined
-### receiver does not exist, return undefined
+1. takes params mobile, transactionId -- done
+2. find mobile -- done
+3. if found, find the expense which satisfies the transactionId -- done
+4. get amount then add to userbalance -- done

+### add a deleteIncome method

+1. takes params mobile, transactionId -- done
+2. find mobile -- done
+3. if found, find the income which satisfies the transactionId -- done
+4. get amount then subtract to userbalance -- done

+# Arrange functions for readability - done

+PRIORITY 5/16/22

+# function parse time -- done